hitesh97/candiate-test/SUBMISSION.md

 - TypeScript type assertions for type safety
 - Integration testing for end-to-end workflows
 - Coverage reporting with v8 provider

+**Note on TaskFilter Tests:**
+✅ All 30 comprehensive tests passing.
+Tests use real timers with waitFor() for debounced interactions instead of fake timers, avoiding vitest timing complexity.
+Complete coverage of advanced filter functionality including multi-select filters, debouncing, state management, localStorage persistence, and all user interactions.

 ---